DIEGOHILLS/calculator/README.md

-a simple calculatot built using basic HTML, CSS and Javascript
+a simple calculator built using basic HTML, CSS and Javascript